Professional Water Heater Repair in Houston

 Your water heater is the most used plumbing appliance in your home, as it operates around the clock, maintaining the temperature of your hot water.
 Your water heater never sleeps, keeping an unblinking eye on its only task, providing your family with plenty of hot water for years to come.
 Some boilers will stumble along the way, as they succumb to a lack of proper maintenance, advancing age, and hard water conditions from the day it’s installed.

-What Are the Signs Your Water Heater is Going Out?
+What Are the Signs Your Hot Water Heater is Broken?

 You don’t have to be a plumbing whisperer to recognize when your water heater is calling out for help.
 The most common symptoms of a water heater in poor health are reduced hot water temperatures and hot water running out too quickly.
 Long, hot showers become a distant memory, and not having enough hot water to do laundry or wash dishes becomes more than an inconvenience.

 In gas-powered units, the most common point of failure is the thermocouple, which shuts off the gas supply when the pilot light goes out.
 Before calling for help, you can attempt to reignite the pilot light by following the directions on the unit itself.
 If the pilot light is unable to remain lit, chances are you have a bad thermocouple.
 Read more about gas water heater repairs below.

 In electric systems, the most common cause for a water heater service call is faulty heating elements.
 These elements use electrical energy to conduct heat directly into the water, unlike a gas-operated unit that uses an open flame for the same task.

 Electric heating elements are submerged in a tank of water for their entire lifespan; thus, they are bound to eventually start to erode, reducing hot water output and efficiency.
 Electric furnaces are also less energy-efficient than their gas counterparts, often taking twice as long to heat a tank of water.
 Read more about electric water heater repairs below.